beubax/Wheat_Detection_Using_Faster_R-CNN/README.md

 model = FasterRCNN(backbone, num_classes=2, ...extra params...)
 ```

 To fill the classes with the required code, you will have to go through the code for each backbone.
 However, the whole process confused us for quite a bit before we got fully functional models up and running.
-To make it easier, here’s how we worked on the code for SqueezeNet.
+To make it easier to understand, here’s how we worked on the code for SqueezeNet.

 - Go to squeezenet.py that can be found in vision/torchvision/models/ on GitHub
 - Look for the class SqueezeNet()